goshevs/sparkDBUtilities/README.md

   field `id` which can be used as a partitioning variable for reading a db table into Spark.

-`sparkToDistMDB` also contains four utility functions:
+The script/module also contains four utility functions:

-- `getSchema`: creates the schema of an RDD.
+- `getSchema`: retrieves the RDD schema.

 - `partitionByListColumn`: a string writer corresponding to partitioning by